-In cities, incorporated villages, or townships, only one (1) Specially Designated Distributor (SDD) license shall be issued by the Commission for every 3,000 of population, or fraction thereof.
+In cities, incorporated villages, or townships, only one (1) Specially Designated Distributor (SDD) license shall be issued by the Commission for every 3,000 of population, or a fraction of 3,000.
 The quota requirement may be waived at the discretion of the Commission if there is no Specially Designated Distributor licensee within 2 miles of the applicant's proposed location, measured along the nearest traffic route (MCL 436.1533).

-In cities, incorporated villages, or townships, only one (1) Specially Designated Merchant (SDM) license shall be issued by the Commission for every 1,000 of population.
+In cities, incorporated villages, or townships, only one (1) Specially Designated Merchant (SDM) license shall be issued by the Commission for every 1,000 of population, or a fraction of 1,000.
 The quota requirement may be waived at the discretion of the Commission if there is no Specially Designated Merchant licensee within 2 miles of the applicant's proposed location, measured along the nearest traffic route (MCL 436.1533).

 In cities, incorporated villages, or townships, only (1) public on-premises license (A-Hotel, B-Hotel, Class C, or Tavern license) shall be issued by the Commission for every 1,500 of population, or major fraction thereof (MCL 436.1531).

 May a license be transferred from one location to another?